jerry2005hn/Viewers/submission/README.md

 2. Load a study
 3. In the mode selector, select "Zip Mode"
 4. Navigate to the image you want to export using the normal OHIF navigation tools
-5. Click the "Export ZIP" button in the toolbar (clipboard icon)
+5. Click the "Export as Zip" button in the toolbar (clipboard icon)
 6. The system will:
    - Capture the current viewport as a JPEG image
-   - Extract PatientName and StudyDate from the DICOM metadata
+   - Extract PatientName, StudyDate, viewportId, and displaySetInstanceUID from the DICOM metadata
    - Create a ZIP file containing both files
    - Automatically download the `report.zip` file